KarimAziev/redux-saga-modal/README.md

 const rootReducer = combineReducers({
   // ...your other reducers
-  // you have to pass modalReducer under 'modal' key,
+  // you have to pass modalReducer under 'modals' key,
   // for custom keys use 'getModalsState'
   modals: modalReducer
 })